Print

 Instructions

 2. In a medium bowl, whisk the eggs, half-and-half, milk, and cinnamon together until combined.
 The mixture will be thick and creamy.
-Pour in a pie dish or baking pan, whichever is easiest for you.
+Pour into a pie dish or shallow baking pan.

 Notes

-2. Half-and-Half: I do not recommend substituting for the half-and-half.
-It gives the egg mixture the thickest consistency for soaking the bread.
-If anything, you may use 1 cup of whole milk instead of the 1/2 milk + 1/2 half-and-half.
+3. Half-and-Half: I do not recommend substituting for the half-and-half.
+It gives the egg mixture a nice, thick consistency for soaking the bread.
+If needed, the best substitute would be 1 cup (240ml) of whole milk instead of the 1/2 cup milk + 1/2 cup half-and-half.

-3. Quantity: The recipe makes enough for 4 people – but that absolutely depends on how hungry you are.
-You may not be able to find the exact size baguette I used, so if you have leftover slices of bread — I’m sure you can find a use for them (like this crostini!).
-Likewise, if you have leftover egg custard, you can either discard or grab regular bread slices and make more french toast.
+4. Quantity: The recipe makes enough for 4 people, but that absolutely depends on how hungry you are!
+If you have leftover egg custard, you can either discard or grab regular bread slices and make regular-size French toast.